Judith Dupré

-Judith Dupré (born in Providence, Rhode Island) is a writer, structural historian, and public speaker.
+Judith Dupré (born in Providence, Rhode Island) is an American writer, structural historian, and public speaker.
 She is the New York Times bestselling author of several works of narrative nonfiction on art, design, and architecture.
-She has been described as “a scholar with a novelist’s eye for detail and a journalist’s easy style.”
+She has been described as "a scholar with a novelist's eye for detail and a journalist's easy style."

 Life and career

 Dupré was born in Providence, Rhode Island into a family of architectural preservationists.
 She earned a M.Div. from Yale Divinity School in 2011.
 She is a fellow of Saybrook College at Yale University and a Dominique de Menil scholar at the Institute of Sacred Music, also at Yale.
 She received her undergraduate degree from Brown University in 1978 and did postgraduate work at Hunter College and the Open Atelier of Design and Architecture, both in New York City.

 Dupré serves on the editorial board of Faith & Form, a journal of the American Institute of Architects' Interfaith Forum on Religion, Art and Architecture.
 She has curated and consulted on numerous contemporary art exhibitions, including an installation of temporary refugee housing on Sterling Quad at Yale Divinity School in 2007.
 From 1979 through 1990, she curated the Harry N. Abrams Art Collection, an important collection of Pop Art assembled by the art book publisher Harry Abrams.